khalayli/khalayli/README.md

 - Engineered the system to work across multiple time windows and lags

 ### 🎮 **Baloot iOS Game**
-- Created an offline Baloot card game with Swift and AI-based opponents in just 16 days
+- Created an offline Baloot card game with Swift and rule-based bot opponents in just 16 days
 - Working on a multiplayer version for potential App Store launch

 ### 🖼️ **Art Gallery Web Platform – Fullstack Developer & Designer**